 Authors and publishers are invited to send books for review to the Book Review Editor, Michael Cover.

 The Studia Philonica Annual is published by SBL Press.
 Those who wish to place such a standing order are asked to contact the SBL Press distributor at firstname.lastname@example.org and submit the standing order form available at http://www.sbl-site.org/assets/pdfs/pubs/StPhilAnn_standingorder.pdf.

 How to purchase the Annual

-Contents of previous volumes
+Contents of current and previous volumes

 Some recent volumes are available in pdf form to scholars from the developing world.
 For further details see http://www.sbl-site.org/publications/onlinebooks.aspx

 A number of volumes are Festschrifts in honour of distinguished Philo scholars.
 These are: